zack-bitcoin/amoveo/README.md

 ## Browser GUI for using wallet integrated into the full node

-Now that the browser light node works so well, the browser wallet is only used for testing.
+Now that the browser light node works so well, the browser wallet is only used for testing and as a development tool.

 [After starting your node, use a web browser on the same computer to visit this website.](http://localhost:8081/login.html) It is being served by the node you are running.